simphony/docs/docs/source/yaml_spec.md

 > Contains individual declarations for ontology entities as a mapping.
 > Each key of the mapping is the name of an ontology entity.
+> The key can contain letters, numbers and underscore.
+> By convention, they should be in CamelCase.
+The name of ontology classes
+> should start with an uppercase latter, while the name of relationships
-> The key should be ALL_UPPERCASE, with underscore as separation.
+> and attributes should start with a lower case letter.
+> This key is later used the reference the entity from within osp-core
+> in a case sensitive manner.
 > The value of the mapping is a mapping whose format is detailed in the
 > [Ontology entities format](#ontology-entities-format).